mansar1337/GKI_Kernel_SukiSU/README.md

 | `NOT BUILT` | that flag was off for this build, so it's not a fault |
 | `N/A` | can't be verified from the device (the line says why) |

-Exit code is `0` unless something is `MISSING`. `-v` adds the measured value for each line, `--no-color` gives plain text for pasting into an issue.
-Plain POSIX `sh` — no bash, no busybox extras, no Termux required.
+Exit code is `0` unless something is `MISSING`.
+Add `-v` to see the measured value behind each line, or `--no-color` for plain text to paste into an issue — e.g. `su -c "./check-features.sh -v"`.
+Plain POSIX `sh` — no bash, no busybox extras, no Termux required (Termux is just a convenient root terminal).

 ### Root & hiding